HiruDewmi/Python-Notebooks/README.md

    - A comprehensive notebook demonstrating a linear regression model for breast cancer prediction.
    - Dive into the analysis of a dataset with 569 entries and 30 columns, predicting whether a patient has Benign or Malignant cancer.

-3. **ResNet Model Reconstruction:**
-   - Witness the reconstruction process of a ResNet model, gaining insights into its architecture and functionality.
-   - Understand the techniques used for model reconstruction and their applications.

 ## Getting Started